 - Prof. Dr. Veronika Lipphardt holds the Chair for Science and Technology Studies.
 She contributes to the LAS Core with the two mandatory modules "Knowledge in Context" and "Science in Context".
-The professorship also offers courses in the Core, the Major Culture and History, and the Electives area. - PD Dr. Frieder Vogelmann represents the Chair for Epistemology and Theory of Science.
+Together with her assistant Dr. Nicholas Buchanan, she also offers courses in the Core, the Major Environmental and Sustainability Sciences, and the Electives area. - Prof. Dr. Frieder Vogelmann represents the Chair for Epistemology and Theory of Science.
 He contributes to the LAS Core with the two mandatory modules "Theory of Knowledge" and "Theory of Science".
-Oliver Schlaudt also offers courses in the Majors Culture and History and Governance, and in the Electives area.
+With his assistant Dr. Melanie Altanian, he also offers courses in the Majors Culture and History and Governance, and in the Electives area.